kili-technology/kili-python-sdk/README.md

 ## What is Kili Python SDK?

-**Kili Python SDK** is the Software Development Kit of Kili.
-It allows to automate actions on the platform, query and mutate data and provide a better experience.
-It comes with several [recipes](recipes/) that demonstrate its most frequent use cases.
+**Kili Python SDK** is the Python client for the Kili platform.
+It allows to query and manipulate the main entities available in Kili, like projects, assets, labels, api keys...
+It comes with several [recipes](recipes/) that demonstrate how to use it in the most frequent use cases.

 ## Requirements